veikkonyfors/blog/_posts/2022-03-21-measurement-problem-explained.md

 --
 layout: default
 title:  "Measurement problem explained"
-description: "Observation destroy interference in double slit experiment, eh?
-Not observation, but interaction in general."
+description: "Measurement problem explained: It's not observation but interaction that does it."
 tag: Quantum Mysteries
 ---